akanksha-atrey/akanksha-atrey.github.io/index.md

 ## Recent News

+* Our paper titled "W4-Groups: Modeling the Who, What, When and Where of Group Behavior Via Mobility Sensing" has been accepted at the [ACM CSCW 2024](https://cscw.acm.org/2023/).
+(Sep 2023)
+* Our paper titled "SODA: Protecting Proprietary Information in On-Device Machine Learning Models" has been accepted at the [ACM/IEEE SEC 2023](http://acm-ieee-sec.org/2023/).
+(Sep 2023)
 * I was selected as a [Machine Learning and Systems Rising Star](https://mlcommons.org/en/rising-stars-2023/) in the 2023 cohort.
 (Aug 2023)
 * I was awarded the CICS Dissertation Writing Fellowship.
 (Jan 2023)
 * I passed my Thesis Proposal Defense.
 (Oct 2022)